Azure-Samples/azure-batch-samples/Python/Storage/README.md

 `--remoteresource` flag.
 To download individual blobs, one would specify the blob name instead of “.” with the `--remoteresource` flag.
 If mylocaldir directory exists, the script will attempt to upload the directory instead of downloading it.
-In this case, if you want to force the download, indicate that with `--forcedownload`.
+In this case, if you want to force the download direction, indicate that with `--download`.
 When downloading an entire container, the script will attempt to pre-allocate file space and recreate the sub-directory structure as needed.

 ###Notes
 A note on performance with Python versions < 2.7.9 (i.e., interpreter found